rodrigobernall/ds4a_group30/README.md

-# ds4a_group30
-group 30
+# Dataton project - Group 30 (DS4A Colombia 2019)

-To load the datasets use the following syntax (either from Google Colab or from a Jupyter local notebook).
+To load the CSV datasets use the following syntax (either from Google Colab or from a Jupyter local notebook).

 	dataset = pd.read_csv(url)

+For the compressed datasets (GZ), use this command:

+	dataset = pd.read_csv(url, compression='gzip')

+This will uncompress the file automatically and load the csv within.

 The urls are: